jasp-stats/jasp-desktop/Resources/Help/analyses/mlclusteringkmeans.md

 - Between sum of squares: The between sum of squares of the model noted underneath the table.
 - Total sum of squares: The total sum of squares of the model noted underneath the table.

+#### Evaluation Metrics Table
+- Maximum diameter: The maximum cluster diameter in *euclidean* distance.
+- Minimum separation: The minimum cluster separation in *euclidean* distance.
+- Pearson's \u03B3: Correlation between distances and a 0-1-vector where 0 means same cluster, 1 means different clusters.
+- Dunn index: Minimum separation / maximum diameter.
+- Entropy: Entropy of the distribution of cluster memberships.
+- Calinski-Harabasz index: The variance ratio criterion of the cluster memberships.

 ### References
 -------
 - James, G., Witten, D., Hastie, T., & Tibshirani, R. (2013).
 An introduction to statistical learning.
 Springer New York.